Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: Conclusions

 \section{Conclusions}

-Rankings obtained using learning to rank can reproduce and exaggerate differences in exposure between groups that can be present in training data.
-In this paper we have presented \methodname, which extends a list-wise learning to rank method with an objective that reduces the extent to which non-protected elements receive less exposure than protected elements.

-Our experiments showed that optimizing for fairer results does not necessarily come with a trade-off in relevance.
-On the contrary, when the training data is strongly biased against the protected group, without any relationship with utility, aiming for fair search results will \emph{increase} relevance.
-We also showed that this objective can be achieved by \emph{explicitly excluding} or \emph{explicitly including} the protected feature.
-As it is hard to understand a-priori, what kind of underlying bias is present in the training data, and whether to include or exclude the protected feature, \methodname provides a convenient approach, which can handle both situations.
-At the same time it maintains high relevance compared to other state-of-the-art fair ranking approaches, and critically, it cannot ``overcompensate'' due to its asymmetry.
+LTR models can reproduce and exaggerate discrepancies of the average group visibility from training data.
+In this paper we presented the in-processing approach \methodname.
+It extends ListNet with a list-wise fairness objective that reduces the extent to which protected elements receive less exposure.
+Our experiments showed that this additional objective does not necessarily come with a trade-off in accuracy.
+On the contrary, aiming for list-wise fairness will \emph{increase} relevance in cases corresponding to \emph{non-discrimination}.
+We showed that non-discrimination can be achieved by explicitly \emph{excluding} or \emph{including} the protected feature and studied the nature of underlying biases for each case.
+As it is hard to understand a-priori which bias is present, \methodname provides a convenient approach to handle both situations.

-\spara{Limitations and future work.} The parameter $\gamma$ provides great flexibility for combining in the objective relevance with respect to the training data and avoiding large differences in exposure.
-To set it, we looked at the scale of $L$ and $U$, which depend on many factors including the number of items to be ranked, and then started with a value of $\gamma$ that reflected the ratio of these scales.
-However, more work is required to provide a systematic way of setting this parameter, and to understand the implications of different values.
+\sparamargin \spara{Future work.} The parameter $\gamma$ provides great flexibility but more work is required to provide a systematic way of setting this parameter.
+We formalized the extension of our list-wise fairness notion to multiple protected groups, but still need to experimentally validate.

-Our differential exposure criterion of Equation~\ref{eq:diffexp-criterion} can be easily extended to multiple protected groups, for instance, by considering the maximum difference in exposure between the non-protected and any protected group.
-However, this needs to be experimentally validated.

-\spara{Reproducibility.} All of the data and code required, as well as instructions for reproducing all the experiments we have presented, including code implementing \methodname, will be made publicly available with the camera-ready version of this paper.